Q&A

 If one equates space, with vacuum, then yes there is vacuum, not only between atoms, but within atoms themselves.
 In a single atom, the distance between the nucleus and the electrons in the lowest orbital (not orbit, electrons do not orbit the nucleus like planets) is immense.

-READ: How do I retain my passion?
+READ: How do I deal with my ex dating someone else?

 Does atoms have vacuum?